alexey-medvedchikov/ansible-galera/README.md

 	# Addresses of cluster nodes to connect to
 	galera_cluster_members: [10.0.0.1, 10.0.0.2]

+	# Set to 0 to disable sources.list modification
+	galera_setup_repository: 1

 So you can deploy multiple cluster within single inventory grouped by galera_cluster_name and setup interconnection by galera_cluster_members variable.